+The goals of a systematic mapping study are to provide an overview of a research topic, identify relevant quantities and type of research~\cite{petersen2008systematic}, while the goal of a systematic literature review aims to summarize and examine to what extent does empirical evidence support or contradict the considered hypotheses~\cite{kitchenham2007guidelines}.
+Hence, the first four research questions are more related to systematic mapping studies, while \emph{RQ5-Effects and Outcomes} is applicable to systematic literature reviews.
+Although our paper combines elements of both, we title our work a systematic review, for convenience.
 The remainder of this article is structured as follows.
-In Section~\ref{sec:methodology}, we introduce the systematic review methodology used for this study.
-In Section~\ref{sec:definition}, we present definitions of time pressure, discuss different metrics used, and elaborate previous theoretical work.
-In Subsections~\ref{sec:definitions} and ~\ref{sec:metrics}, research questions \emph{RQ1-Definitions} and \emph{RQ2-Metrics} are answered, respectively.
-In Section~\ref{sec:phase}, we map different studies to processes and approaches to answer \emph{RQ3-Process Phases}.
-In Section~\ref{sec:empiricalresults}, we overview the existing literature and summarize the empirical descriptives provided in different studies.
-In Section~\ref{sec:causes} and \ref{sec:summary} research questions \emph{RQ4-Causes} and \emph{RQ5-Efficiency and Quality} are answered, respectively.
-Lastly, in Section~\ref{sec:conclusions} we conclude the paper by outlining our contributions and providing our takeaways to practitioners.
+In Section~\ref{sec:general}, we outline background information on theories and concepts related to time pressure.
+In Section~\ref{sec:methodology}, we introduce the methodology used in this study.
+In Section~\ref{sec:definition}, we present the definitions of time pressure, discuss the different metrics that have been used, and elaborate on previous theoretical work.
+In Subsections~\ref{sec:definitions} and~\ref{sec:metrics}, research questions \emph{RQ1-Definitions} and \emph{RQ2-Metrics} are answered, respectively.
+In Section~\ref{sec:phase}, we map a number of different studies to processes and approaches, to answer \emph{RQ3-Process Phases}.
+Section~\ref{sec:empiricalresults} contains an overview of the existing literature and summarizes the empirical descriptives provided by several studies.
+In Sections~\ref{sec:causes} and~\ref{sec:summary}, research questions \emph{RQ4-Causes} and \emph{RQ5-Effects and Outcomes} are answered, respectively.
+Last, in Section~\ref{sec:conclusions}, we conclude the paper by outlining our contributions and providing a series of takeaways for practitioners and researchers.